Select Page

 Once you start asking the right questions, you’ll begin to see how this technique can be useful at every step of the process.
 Whether it’s Claude, ChatGPT or even Bard, it’s only by using these tools effectively as my first stop that I’ve begun to fully grasp their capabilities and understand what they have to offer me creatively.

-The specific example above illustrates the concept, but the power truly comes when applying this approach more broadly.
-Asking an AI to help expand outlines, suggest structural changes in a draft, or brainstorm fresh titles unlocks creativity and reveals possibilities I may not have originally considered.
+The specific example above illustrates the concept, but the power of this technique comes into its own the more broadly you try applying it.
+Ask the AI to help expand outlines, suggest structural changes in a draft, or brainstorm fresh titles for your article.
+The more you ask the more you unlock your own creativity and reveal possibilities you wouldn’t have ever considered on your own.

-Guiding the AI to show me new directions and then integrating the best parts into my own work allows me to leverage its immense knowledge.
-I’ve stopped trying to get a finished product from the AI, but instead use it to strengthen my creative process.
+Guiding the AI to offer new directions and ideas and then integrating the best parts into your work allows you to leverage its immense knowledge in a way that improves your own results.
+And instead of getting a finished product from the AI that may or may not meet your needs, you’ve strengthened your creative process.

-And it goes beyond just solving problems.
-Where AI’s capabilities truly become extraordinary is in helping me to define the scope of the problem that I’m trying to solve.
+And that technique goes beyond just solving problems.
+Where AI’s capabilities truly become extraordinary is in helping to define your scope, context, and goals.
 It can do this in a few key ways:

-1. Nailing down a more well-defined description of the problem.
-For example, asking it to rephrase, rewrite, or expand on a particular definition can crystallize my thinking.
+- Goals: Nailing down a more well-defined description of the problem.
+For example, asking it to rephrase, rewrite, or expand on a particular definition can crystallize your thinking.

-2. Broadening the problem space with ideas or concepts I hadn’t originally considered.
-I can prompt it for more detailed scenarios or ask for “5 alternatives” to open up possibilities.
+- Scope: Broaden the problem space with ideas or concepts you hadn’t originally considered.
+Try prompting it for more detailed scenarios or ask for “5 alternatives” to open up possibilities.

-The chatbot will never get bored, sleepy, or angry.
-You can keep asking as many questions as you’d like at every step along the way until you arrive at something you can use directly or reach a point where you can (and should) use the new information and customize it yourself.
+A chatbot will never get bored, sleepy, or angry.
+Keep asking as many questions as you’d like at every step along the way until you arrive at something you can use directly or reach a point where you can (and should) use the new information and customize it yourself.

-Today’s AIs don’t think creatively on their own.
+Today’s AIs won’t think creatively on their own.
+To get those kind of results you have to ask for them.
 Defining problems clearly, expanding possibilities broadly, and iterating rapidly is where AI excels.
-And with practice, anyone can improve their prompting proficiency.
+Using the “always ask” technique anyone can improve their prompting proficiency.
 It all starts with an open mind to new approaches and a willingness to constantly inquire and explore.

 0 Comments